Featured

 Halloween Resource Roundup

 Fun and Free Halloween-Themed Resources to Drop Into Your Homeschool Week Start with the Crash Course Halloween Playlist to get the story behind the holiday.
 For a deeper dive, World History’s Halloween article gives you the full historical background.
-(As an Amazon Associate I earn from qualifying purchases.)
-Math Elementary (3rd-6th grade): Jack-o’-Lantern Glyph Activity
+Math Elementary (3rd-6th grade): Jack-o’-Lantern Glyph Activity – Practice following directions and data representation.
+Halloween Word

 Halloween Resource Roundup Read More »